 Trusted sources that evangelize the product.
 That shares their experience with the product, how they use it, and how it's benefited them.

-With the updates to the landing page we were able to:
+With the updates to the landing page we:

 The updated landing page, the introduction of a 14-day trial, and an updated account sign-up flow led to an increase in customer sign-ups.